coremaze/Plasma-Writeup/README.md

 I tracked the crashing issue down to attempting to deallocate uninitialized memory.
 With some experimentation, I realized that in my PLX file, I had two `plasma::Nodes` associated with 1 `plasma::Widget`.
 This was probably causing an attempt to destruct the widget twice.
 Removing the widget from one of the nodes fixed the issue.
 Associating a new widget with one of the nodes causes an infinite loop, so I couldn't do that.

-While fixing crashing issues, I noticed that if a PLX file that crashes plasma was sent, Plasma would likely crash next run without even connecting to the server.
-It turns out that Plasma saves data to `C:\ProgramData\Picroma\Plasma\config` and `C:\ProgramData\Picroma\Plasma\settings`. `config` contains your serial and a value representing the state of your activation. `settings` contains the last encrypted PLX which Plasma received.
+While fixing crashing issues, I noticed that if a PLX file that crashes Plasma was sent, Plasma would likely crash next run without even connecting to the server.
+It turned out that Plasma saves data to `C:\ProgramData\Picroma\Plasma\config` and `C:\ProgramData\Picroma\Plasma\settings`. `config` contains your serial and a value representing the state of your activation. `settings` contains the last encrypted PLX which Plasma received.
 Additional, less interesting data is stored in the `C:\Users\<user>\AppData\Local\Picroma\Plasma` directory.

 I'm not sure how sheets are supposed to work in Plasma, but they seemed to have been rectangles around 1280x720 pixels, with a drop shadow behind them, upon which artwork would exist while being edited.
 For now, I made them slightly larger rectangles to account for modern monitors.
 I'm not sure if they perfectly replicate the original functionality, but they seem perfectly usable for now.
 I will revisit them if I need to.